 My favourite mascara in the world – I applied it just on my top lashes, as this helps to keep to a relaxed, effortless vibe which is also very clean and bright looking.
 Sometimes I find that mascara on the bottom lashes can make a look appear more dramatic, grungy and brings more attention to the eyes – which is perfect for some looks, but for this one, I think the main focus has to be on the lips.
 It’s funny how such a small detail can alter whether or not a look appears to be overdone or just right.

 Lip liners are one of those products where I think either people don’t think that they’re necessary or that they really don’t know where to start since there are so many options.
 I cannot fault the formula of Charlotte Tilbury’s lip liners – I have never come across another brand of lip liner’s where the product stays so locked in place.
 Also, with some lipstick colours, it is essential you apply a lip liner beforehand otherwise it could get extremely messy!
-Since I wanted this look to be suitable to daytime, I opted for Walk of Shame, a dark rose pink, which acts as a more muted red shade, so it was softer and compliments the ‘effortless’ vibe we’re going for.
+Since I wanted this look to be suitable to daytime, I opted for Walk of Shame, a deep rose with brown undertones, which acts as a more muted red shade, so it was softer and compliments the ‘effortless’ vibe we’re going for.

 A clean blue red, MAC’s Shocking Revelation is one of the most beautiful red lipsticks I’ve come across.
 The Powder Kiss formula is a stunning and comfortable matte formula which stays far away from the paste-like and exceptionally dry consistency of many matte lipsticks on the market which enhance every dry patch, every flake, every crack and every line – pretty much, every element of our lips that we do not want on show and that we try and battle every day with balms, scrubs and treatments galore.
 The Powder Kiss formula is probably the most pigmented traditional-bullet-style lipstick that I’ve ever used, and only requires a few taps to cover your lips with full colour.